felixbenzbaldas/sems-project/protocol/README.txt

-This folder contains protocolls.
-A protocoll file is like an Architecture Decision Record, but simplified.
-The file name of a protocoll starts with the date (as a sortable number).
+This folder contains protocols.
+A protocol file is like an Architecture Decision Record, but simplified.
+The file name of a protocol starts with the date (as a sortable number).
 This is the only rule.